2019-2020 RULES AND REGULATIONS

 - If a coach, or person in charge, enters the performing surface, the routine/cheer shall be stopped.

 - After a routine/cheer has been stopped due to an injury/illness, the decision as to whether or not to repeat the routine/cheer shall be left to the discretion of the coach.

 - If the injured person cannot perform in the restarted routine.
 An alternate would be allowed to cheer the remainder of the competition.

 - The person in charge of the competition shall have the team repeat the routine after five (5) teams have performed or after ten (10) minutes, should this accident happen at the end of the competition.
 Judges shall judge the repeat performance from the point at which the injury occurred.
 Any notes/judging of the first performance up until the point of injury will be included in the judge’s final score.

-Section VII – Regional Competition Decisions Made by Region KAPOS Members
+Section VIII–Regional Competition Decisions Made by Region KAPOS Members

 One (1) KAPOS member coach per team may vote on matters related to their level.